 Be consistent and keep to your treatment regime.

 Using anti-inflammatory drugs temporarily can also help with swellings, so if it’s particularly swollen and tender, then pop an Ibroprofen (if you can safely take this drug).

 Infections are very rare and many people confuse normal healing problems with infection.
 Lumps and bumps DO NOT denote infection and neither does a tender piercing with discharge and swelling.
-If a piercing was infected, you’d know about it!
-It would be INCREDIBLY sore and tender, swollen, hot to touch, abnormal discharge which could possibly smell and you may even get a fever.
+If a piercing was infected, you’d know about it, It would be INCREDIBLY sore and tender, swollen, hot to touch, abnormal discharge, which could possibly smell and you may even get a fever.
 This would need clearing up with antibiotics, but again, there is no need to remove the jewellery as keeping it in would help drain an infection.
 This said, if you had poor quality or ill-fitting jewellery, then you would need to change it.
 We would always encourage you to contact us first, so we can assess the issue and if a doctor is required we will refer you, otherwise we will treat accordingly.